-Finance: In July 2012, the Town hired its first Finance Director.
-This newly created position has brought a new focus on strengthening of internal controls, particularly segregation of duties; documentation of policies and procedures and a more indepth budget adoption and monitoring process.
+Finance: The Town's financial operations are handled by an elected Treasurer, an appointed Finance Director and an accounting staff of two full-time and one part-time employee.
+The addition of a Finance Director position in July 2012 brought a new focus on strengthening of internal controls, particularly segregation of duties; documentation of policies and procedures and a more in-depth budget adoption and monitoring process.
+Staff continues to build upon and strengthen these controls and processes.